-- The bank's organisational structure and responsibilities are not transparent and risk-taking is not separated from risk management and control functions. - The corporate culture is inappropriate. - The composition and functioning of the management body are inappropriate. - The remuneration policy conflicts with risk strategy and long-term interests. - The risk management framework and the risk management processes, including the ICAAP, ILAAP, stress-testing framework, capital planning and liquidity planning, are inappropriate. - The internal audit function is not independent and/or is not operating in accordance with established international standards and requirements; operations are not effective. - The internal control framework and internal controls are inappropriate - The information systems and business continuity arrangements are inappropriate. - The recovery plan is incomplete and unreliable.
+- The risk management framework and the risk management processes, including the ICAAP, ILAAP, stress-testing framework, capital planning and liquidity planning, are inappropriate. - The internal audit function is not independent and/or is not operating in accordance with established international standards and requirements; operations are not effective. - The internal control framework and internal controls are inappropriate - The information systems and business continuity arrangements are inappropriate. - The recovery plan is incomplete and unreliable.
 The recovery planning arrangements are inappropriate.

-9.3 Basic Elements of Risk Management Framework
+9.3 Basic elements of risk management framework